Omardyab/reading-notes/read39.md

 .writelines(seq)	This writes the sequence to the file.
 No line endings are appended to each sequence item.
 It’s up to you to add the appropriate line ending(s).

 ## Working With Bytes:
+by adding 'b' character to the mode argument, you can work with byte strings.

 ## Tips and Tricks:
 __file__=> excucte scripts and print thier status.